-Many of our revenue opportunities are dependent upon subcontractors and other business partners.
+Many of our revenue opportunities are dependent upon subcontractors and other business collaborators.

-Many of the revenue opportunities for our AMSC Wires business unit involve projects, such as the installation of HTS cables in power grids, on which we partner with other companies, including suppliers of cryogenic systems and manufacturers of electric power cables.
-In addition, a key element of our SuperMachines business strategy is the formation of business alliances with motor manufacturers and/or marine propulsion system integrators.
-As a result, most of our current and planned revenue-generating projects involve business partners on whose performance our revenue is dependent.
-If these business partners fail to deliver their products or perform their obligations on a timely basis, our revenue from the project may be delayed or decreased.
+Many of the revenue opportunities for our business involve projects, such as the installation of superconductor cables in power grids and electrical system hardware in wind energy systems, in which we collaborate with other companies, including suppliers of cryogenic systems, manufacturers of electric power cables and manufacturers of wind energy systems.
+In addition, a key element of our business strategy is the formation of business alliances with motor manufacturers and/or marine propulsion system integrators.
+As a result, most of our current and planned revenue-generating projects involve business collaborators on whose performance our revenue is dependent.
+If these business partners fail to deliver their products or perform their obligations on a timely basis or fail to generate sufficient demand for the systems they manufacture, our revenue from the project may be delayed or decreased and we may not be successful in selling our products.